nathanlong/rules/posts/insider.md

 - Word cards can be chosen from other games like Apples to Apples or Codenames.
 - As a variant, or if word cards are not available, words can also be written down freely by the Master.
 - Role cards can be from a standard deck of cards (Ace for Insider, King for Master, numbers for commons, etc)

+> **Nathan's Notes:** This is a great scaling group game that requires almost no materials except a way to indicate roles and a way to record the word.
+The trickiest bit is getting the timers correct.